1066509/logistic_growth/README.md

 # Logistic growth simulation of an *Escherichia coli*
-This is a repository containing the code to simulate the growth of an isolate of the bacterium *Escherichia coli* in a test tube containing 1ml of growth medium.
+This is a repository containing the code to simulate the growth of an isolate of the bacterium *Escherichia coli* (*E. coli*) in a test tube containing 1ml of growth medium.
 <br>
 I am looking to estimate the initial population size of the bacterial population (N0), rate of growth (r) and the carrying capacity (K) from experimental data.
 <br>